TonyJem/ToDoList/README.md

   4. Delete items from the list.

+  5. Search field enables User to search throught items.

-  5. Automatically save the list to disk.
+  6. Automatically save the list to disk.
 <br>
 <br>
 <br>